May 18, 2017

 for our prayers and we’re asked to keep the name on.

-***Healthy Bones exercise class continues at St. Timothy on Mondays and Wednesdays at 9:00 am.
+***Healthy Bones Exercise Class meets in the fellowship hall at St. Timothy’s on Mondays and Wednesdays at 9:00 am.
+This session runs through June 14.

 ▪ for our community of faith as we seek to do God’s work in the world.